TalBarda8/TalBarda8/README.md

 I'm a computer science graduate and software developer with a great passion for code.

-I'm also an indie game developer using the Unity engine, having self-studied it for 3D and VR.
+I'm also an indie game developer using Unity engine, having self-studied it for 3D and VR.
 You are welcome to see my game projects on my itch.io profile - https://talbarda.itch.io/

 ---
 ### 🧰 Toolbox